 heidi hutner is FEATURED at nbc news talking about clean and accessible water as a moral, civil and human right for all.

-Hutner is working on several environmental narrative nonfiction books, ACCIDENTS CAN HAPPEN: Women and Nuclear Disaster Stories from the Field; ECO-GRIEF: A memoir of finding hope; and ECOFEMINISM is for Everyone.
+Hutner is working on the environmental narrative nonfiction book, ACCIDENTS CAN HAPPEN: Women and Nuclear Disaster Stories.

 Her previous books include, Colonial Women: Race and Culture in Stuart Drama (Oxford University Press, 2001) Rereading Aphra Behn (University of Virginia Press, 1993).